Estate Planning and the Fiduciary Exception to Attorney-Client Privilege

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to estate planning counsel on whether and to what extent the fiduciary exception to attorney-client privilege applies to their communications with trustees.
+This CLE course will provide guidance to estate planning counsel on whether and to what extent the fiduciary exception to attorney-client privilege applies to their communications with trustees.
 The panel will examine recent court rulings on the fiduciary exception and explain best practices for preserving the privilege given conflicting court rulings on when the fiduciary exception applies and when it does not.

 - Parameters of fiduciary exception